prometheus/docs/content/docs/visualization/consoles.md

 | yTitle        | Optional.
 Title of the y-axis.
 Defaults to empty.
 | yAxisFormatter | Optional.
 Number formatter for the y-axis.
 Defaults to `PromConsole.NumberFormatter.humanize`.
 | yHoverFormatter | Optional.
 Number formatter for the hover detail.
 Defaults to `PromConsole.NumberFormatter.humanizeExact`.
+| colorScheme   | Optional.
+Color scheme to be used by the plots.
+Can be either a list of hex color codes or one of the [color scheme names](https://github.com/shutterstock/rickshaw/blob/master/src/js/Rickshaw.Fixtures.Color.js) supported by Rickshaw.
+Defaults to `'colorwheel'`.

 If both `expr` and `name` are lists, they must be of the same length.
 The name will be applied to the plots for the corresponding expression.